Hand and Machine Knitting: The differences and Similarities.

 Charted out, designed, tracked and maintained by Angelika

-Feel free to print a copy for your use.
+Feel free to print a copy for your personal (non public) use.

 Please do not copy for use on your website, commercial or noncommercial